 That’s a big difference but it’s very common!

-The 50lb dog is eating closest to the average estimated caloric intake for their weight, so they would do fine on the generic batch recipe.
-The other two dogs may benefit from a personalized approach where we ensure the nutrients for their body weight are met without over or undernutrition.
+The 50lb dog is eating closest to the average estimated caloric intake for their weight, so they may do fine on the generic batch recipe.
+The other two dogs would benefit from a personalized approach where we ensure the nutrients for their body weight are met without over or undernutrition.

 To dive in a bit deeper, and show the difference in the body weight requirements, let’s look at calcium and magnesium.